HansjoergW/sec-financial-statement-data-set-daily-processing/doc/code_overview.md

 maximum requests per second, and, as written above, also repeats calls if they should have failed.

 ## Conserving disk space
-Since a lot of data will be downloaded, this data will be stored always in a compressed manner.
+Since a lot of data will be downloaded, the downloaded and creatd files are stored in a compressed manner.

 # Ensuring quality